utk1801/fsdse-python-assignment-67/README.md

-# Write a Python program to convert a tuple into arrays.
+# Write a Python program to convert a tuple into arrays using Numpy.

 Sample Output: